Smith Normal Forms of Graphical Hermite Simplices

 Our main results and the structure of this paper are as follows.
-In Section~\ref{sec:snf} we review basic properties of Smith and Hermite normal forms and define graphical Hermite simplices.
-In Section~\ref{sec:cyclic_cokernel}, we identify in Theorem~\ref{thm:cyclic_cokernel} properties of both the diagonal values and the directed graph that yield cyclic cokernels, or equivalently, that yield a single non-unit invariant factor in the Smith normal form.
-In Section~\ref{sec:constant_diagonal}, we consider the case of graphical Hermite simplices with constant diagonal values.
-We prove in Theorem~\ref{thm:largest_bound} an upper bound on the largest invariant factor in this case.
+In Section~\ref{sec:snf} we review basic properties of Smith and Hermite normal forms and define directed graphical simplices.
+In Section~\ref{sec:cyclic_cokernel}, we identify in Theorem~\ref{thm:cyclic_cokernel} properties of both the diagonal values and the directed graph that yield cyclic cokernels, or equivalently, that yield a single non-unit elementary divisor in the Smith normal form.
+In Section~\ref{sec:constant_diagonal}, we consider the case of directed graphical simplices with constant diagonal values.
+We prove in Theorem~\ref{thm:largest_bound} an upper bound on the largest elementary divisor in this case.